Matthew James Morrison: Life and career

 Matthew James Morrison was born on 22 June 1992 in Mansfield, Nottinghamshire.
 As a child, he would perform with the local church as well as appearing in school productions and was a member of the Nottingham Playhouse Youth Theatre.
 He eventually relocated to London, and joined the National Youth Theatre and National Youth Film Academy.
 He also attended the Queen Mary University of London, graduating with a BSc and an MSc in Mathematics.
 He made his film debut in Let the Die Be Cast: Initium in 2014 and went on to appear as French serial killer Thierry Paulin in an episode of World's Most Evil Killers in 2017.
-Morrisons also appeared in various advertisements for companies including Duracell, Samsung and Hyundai.
+Morrison has also appeared in various advertisements for companies including Duracell, Samsung and Hyundai.

 In 2021, Morrison co-starred in the German film Boy Meets Boy, in which he portrayed Harry.
 In June 2022, Morrison was announced to be joining the cast of the BBC soap opera EastEnders as Felix Baker.
 The character is introduced as the son of Avery Baker (Omar Lye-Fook), alongside his brother Finlay Baker (Ashley Byam).
-It was also announced that Felix had a drag alter ego "Tara Misu" and would ultimately become the first drag queen to appear as a regular character in a soap opera, of which Morrison said it was a "privilege to showcase the creative art of drag" [...] and to "represent the LGBTQIA+ community".
-Morrison's character appears in the soap sporadically, allowing him to embark on other projects.
+It was also announced that Felix had a drag alter ego, "Tara Misu", and would ultimately become the first drag queen to appear as a regular character in a soap opera, of which Morrison said it was a "privilege to showcase the creative art of drag" [...] and to "represent the LGBTQIA+ community".
+Morrison's character appeared in the soap sporadically, allowing him to embark on other projects.
 He has since appeared in the short films The Painter & Poet (2022), Upon the Edge (2022), Nothing Special (2023) and The Space You Need (2025).